Hurricane Douglas becomes major Category 3 storm, may bring strong winds and rain to Hawaii

 The first hurricane this season in the Central Pacific strengthened late Wednesday into a major storm and is on track to potentially impact Hawaii by this weekend.

-The storm is about 1,470 miles east-southeast of Hilo, Hawaii.
+The storm located is about 1,335 miles east-southeast of Hilo, Hawaii.

 HURRICANE DOUGLAS BECOMES FIRST OF SEASON IN EASTERN PACIFIC, HAWAII MAY FACE IMPACTS BY WEEKEND